jdunkerley/jdunkerley/order-of-evaluation.md

 Left
 ```

-Alteryx has short circuited the evaluation and not bothered to work out value of the second input.
-For sake of completeness, the example below shows same behaviour in an `OR` case:
+Alteryx has short-circuited the evaluation and not bothered to work out the value of the second input.
+For sake of completeness, the example below shows the same behaviour in an `OR` case:

 ```none
 LOG(1, "C:\Temp\Logic.log", "Left") OR LOG(1, "C:\Temp\Logic.log", "Right")